How can we help you?

 2. Go to the Dashboard of your landing page, click on Actions in the upper right corner and select PageInsider™, or

-Launch the analysis from the preview mode.
+Launch the analysis from the page history mode.

 The Clarity Score shows how transparent the design is to the new user, whether it's overloaded with elements and conflicting colors or whether it's clean and crisp.
 The algorithm takes into account the amount of information contained in your projects - text volume, text size and contrast, and colors, number and size of images.
 A low score indicates that the design is overloaded and chaotic, and important elements are not visible enough.